abhirami7/Lead_conversion_project/README.md

 - Approved Leads: Only 1,020 leads were approved, indicating a high dropout rate in the lead funnel.

 ## Tools & Technologies
+- Google Colab:
   - Pandas: For data manipulation and cleaning.
 - Looker Studio: For data visualization, including the creation of funnel charts and stacked column charts.